-A new comprehension of the human microbiome can transform our lives from a medical perspective but also a social and cultural one.
+A new comprehension of the human microbiome can transform our lives from a medical perspective and a social and cultural one.
 2020 has shown us that health and medicine are linked to our social, political and cultural beliefs.
-Researching and pushing this concept led me to link the initial research surrounding the human gut microbiota to themes that currently lead the public debate such as gender, ecology and the mind.
+Researching and pushing this concept led me to link the initial research surrounding the human gut microbiota to themes that currently lead the public debate, such as gender, ecology and the mind.

 The exhibition encompasses three diegetic prototypes, Eveology, Liberbio and Microhack.
 Existing as functional objects within three different fictional worlds, the devices invite users to enter these scenarios and question them.